pmean/build-website/text/07/DallasPostlude.md

 > talk to.
 >
 > In reviewing my notes prior to the talk, I found out to my dismay that
-> I don\'t have a good web page outlining the five phases of testing to
+> I don't have a good web page outlining the five phases of testing to
 > establish the validity of a diagnostic test.
 These five phases were
 > developed by Margaret Pepe and are outlined in her book.
 I allude
 > briefly to these five phases in a [June 15, 2007 weblog